TIP OF THE DAY

 The initial drawing

-Painting rain fog and mist Step 1
+Painting rain fog and mist the drawing prior to starting the watercolor painting

 I decided on a portrait format painting so I had to modify this scene a bit.
 As my main intention was to capture the atmosphere of the moment I had no compunction with making adjustments to objects to allow for a better composition.